 For a cultural-studies take which regards geekdom as a problem by trying to acquire the rights of other minorities, see Postmodern geekdom as simulated ethnicity.

 A major point of his is that the counterpoint to sensitive men arguing #notallmen, is that there is a strand of internet discourse that argues #yesallgeeks.
 There is also one about the danger of arguing that oppression and toxicity is a zero sum game.
-Some other well-trurned thoughts also.
+Some other well-turned thoughts also.

 Anyway, moving on.
-An archetypical, if not the most dire, example was the aforementioned “gamergate”, where some boys were pissed that merely most, rather than all, video games, are for them.
-These ‘gaters ran around being shrill online and managed to legitimate a movement that habitually sheltered amongst them angry boys who like righteously making rape threats at a putative conspiracy of women influencing video game coverage using their naughty vaginas.
+An archetypical example, if not the most dire, of actual male toxicity, was the aforementioned “gamergate”, where some males were pissed that merely most, rather than all, video games, are for them.
+These ’gaters ran around being shrill online and managed to legitimate a movement that habitually sheltered amongst them angry boys who like righteously making rape threats at a putative conspiracy of women influencing video game coverage using their naughty vaginas.
 (I’m going with “boys” here since it’s a clear failure to meet standards of adult behaviour to make rape threats, though i don’t know the actual demographics.)

 A lot of this is about the spiraling unintended consequences of angry people attempting to have real discourse online.